DpintHPCC416/Distribute/soft_distribute/Readme.md

 ### single_path_git
-Program in case of single path
+Program in case of single path.
 ### fat_tree_git
-Program in case of fat-tree topo
+Program in case of fat-tree topo.